Xiaofei-it/ToyRoom/README.md

 To make the Domino perform actions, you should invoke the Domino.
 Only after the Domino is invoked will it perform actions.

 These are just simple examples.
-Actually, the ToyRoom/Shelly library is very powerful, which will be introduced in the following sections.
+Actually, the ToyRoom library is very powerful, which will be introduced in the following sections.

 ## Philosophy

-This section illustrates a simple explanation of the theory of the ToyRoom/Shelly library.
+This section illustrates a simple explanation of the theory of the ToyRoom library.
 See [THEORY](doc/THEORY.md) for a detailed introduction of the philosophy.

 In business-logic-oriented programming, a change of a particular business object may cause changes